This shocking statistic comes from the newly-released 2011 State of America’s Children Report by the Children’s Defense Fund.

 • Thirty-five percent of Black and 29 percent of Hispanic high school students attend the more than 1,600 “dropout factories” across the country where 60 percent or fewer of the students in any given ninth grade class will graduate in four years with a regular diploma.

 • The averaged graduation rate for Black and Hispanic students is just over 60 percent, in contrast with 81 percent for White and 91 percent for Asian/Pacific Islander students.
-The 20-plus percentage point spread in graduation rates between Black and White students exists in 13 states.
+The 20-plus percentage point spread in graduation rates between Black and White students exists in 13 states.* Youth of color make up approximately two-thirds of youth in the juvenile justice system.

 • Black youth are over three times more likely than all other groups to be arrested for a violent offense.